What is it?

 -

-Altranet — Critical Thinking Lab for Collectively Surviving the Collapse of the Internet
+Altranet — Critical thinking lab for collectively surviving the fall of the internet

-A workshop to understand how commercial internet will disappear, explore what we will lose when it does, and discover alternative communication protocols: Morse, Data 2 Sound, SSTV, Bluetooth, LoRa.
+A workshop to understand how commercial internet will disappear, explore what we will lose when that happens and get to know alternative communication protocols: Morse, Data 2 Sound, SSTV, Bluetooth, LoRa.
 A collaboration between Donestech and Startdown Lab.

 https://donestech.net/ -

-Platohedro — Art and Technology for Buen Vivir (Good Living)
+Platohedro — Art and technology for the Good Life

-A non-profit collaborative creative platform based in Medellín, Colombia.
-Since 2004 it has been dedicated to artistic creation, experimentation, free culture and alternative pedagogies, guided by the philosophy of Buen Vivir and Buen Conocer (Good Knowing).
+A collaborative non-profit creative platform based in Medellín, Colombia.
+Since 2004 it has been dedicated to artistic creation, experimentation, free culture and alternative pedagogies, guided by the philosophy of Buen Vivir and Buen Conocer.

 https://platohedro.org/ -

-The "Guide to Technoethical Tools" and the "Game of the Tech Giants" as tools to spark debate about which tools we use and our relationship with surveillance capitalism.
-A practical workshop designed so that participants can replicate or adapt it.
-Since participants are already aware, we would focus on the alternatives.
+The "Guide to technoethical tools" and the "Game of Technological Giants" as tools to trigger debate on which tools we use and our relationship with surveillance capitalism.
+A practical workshop with the idea that participants can replicate or adapt it.

 Permacomputing